 Due to Government Legislation, the school may no longer authorise family holidays during term time unless there is exceptional circumstances.
 Click here to find out more information.

 Dental and medical appointments should, whenever possible, be made outside of the school day.
 If it is unavoidable that a child should have an appointment during school hours, the school office should be notified and provided with written evidence of the date and time of appointment and when the child will be collected/returned to school.
 Appointments that are made urgently by telephone should be supported by an appointment card on the pupil’s return to school.

 SUPPORT WITH ATTENDANCE

 Regular attendance is encouraged by the school providing a caring and welcoming learning environment, which motivates and supports pupils, and helps them to feel safe.
-Our Family Liaison Officer works closely with families to promote early intervention for attendance issues and works closely with the Foundation of Light to provide instant support.
+Our Family Liaison Officer works closely with families to promote early intervention for attendance issues.
 The Senior Management Team have regular pastoral meetings and highlight continual attendance issues, which may be impacting upon progress and achievement.

 Good attendance is promoted weekly in assemblies, through display and in the newsletter.
 Certificates are issued for good attendance at the end of each term and at the end of the year.Extra playtime is awarded to the class/es with the best attendance each week.
 Classes with the best attendance for the whole half-term will receive a non-uniform day.
 Regular consideration is given to the inclusion of other motivational rewards for good attendance through attendance lotteries.
 Children with 98%+ attendance at the end of the year will receive a special award, e.g. prize, and those with 100% attendance receive another special award, as well as certificates.